Skip to content

 The Charon middleware client is not open-source, requiring an additional use grant from Obol for production use.

 Obol's team also took a different approach and did not implement their own validator client, instead choosing to go with a middleware approach, standing between existing validator clients and beacon nodes.
 That approach required some Charon-specific changes in beacon nodes.
-Again, any issue with Charon would be non-trivial to recover from.

 TLDR: license, non-standard middleware approach